liquidctl/liquidctl/README.md

 On Windows, Python (3.7 or later) must be installed beforehand, which can be done from from the [official website][python.org].
 It is generally useful to select the option to add `python` and other tools to the `PATH`.
-A LibUSB 1.0 DLL is also necessary, but one will already be automatically installed with liquidctl.
+A LibUSB 1.0 DLL is also necessary, but one will already be provided by liquidctl.

 Additionally, products that are not Human Interface Devices (HIDs), or that do not use the Microsoft HID Driver, require a libusb-compatible driver; these are